Why did my air conditioner quit after changing filter?

 If you find that the front panel is securely in place and the air conditioner still won’t start back up, then you have a fault safety switch or some other problem, and need a service call from an air conditioning technician.
 Occasionally, we come across a system that has had a cantankerous safety switch “fixed” by disabling it with tape to keep it in the closed position, or it has been removed altogether.
 Both of these are safety defects that will put you at risk for carbon monoxide poisoning.
 So...don’t do it!

-Also, see our blog post Why is my air conditioner not cooling enough?
+Also, see our blog posts Frequently Asked Questions (FAQ) about Air Conditioning Troubleshooting and Why is my air conditioner not cooling enough?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • •